-Application of Direct Reactivity Measurement Method to Coatings Constituents above they are expensive and also they do not provide an unambiguous evaluation of all important components of the mechanism.
-As discussed above, the direct reactivity of a VOC, which is the rate at which the VOC reacts and converts NO to NO2, is an important component of VOC reactivity that is difficult to test unambiguously using environmental chamber experiments because other mechanistic factors also affect the results.
-Direct reactivity reflects not only how rapidly the VOC reacts in the atmosphere, but also the amount of ozone formation that can be directly attributed to its reactions.
+Application of Direct Reactivity Measurement Method to Coatings Constituents

+Although environmental chamber experiments provide the best method for evaluating the overall performance of the mechanisms for predicting reactivity under atmospheric conditions, they are expensive and also they do not provide an unambiguous evaluation of all the important components of the mechanism.
+As discussed above, the direct reactivity of a VOC, which is the rate at which the VOC reacts and converts NO to NO_2 , is an important component of VOC reactivity that is difficult to test unambiguously using environmental chamber experiments because other mechanistic factors also affect the results.
+Direct reactivity reflects not only how rapidly the VOC reacts in the atmosphere, but also the amount of ozone formation that can be directly attributed to its reactions2.
 If it is uncertain whether the model has a correct representation of this important component of reactivity for a VOC, it cannot be relied upon to give accurate predictions of its effect on ozone formation in the atmosphere.